atralex/atralex/README.md

 # Hi, I'm Alejandro 👋

-Also known as atralex, I am a passionate FullStack Developer with experience in NodeJS (JavaScript and TypeScript), Python, Flask, and React.
+Also known as atralex, I am a passionate FullStack Developer.

 ## 🚀 About Me
 - 🎮 Video game enthusiast.